Like clockwork every spring I start craving more raw food, especially salads. But a plate of raw vegetables can become monotonous and unsatisfying.

 Whisk ingredients together or shake in a jar

-Salads and dressings from the archive
+Salads from the archive

 For a simple and delicious recipe in your inbox every month, subscribe to Gill’s monthly newsletter.